memfault/interrupt/_drafts/instruction-tracing-mtb-m33.md

     #endif /* tskSET_NEW_STACKS_TO_KNOWN_VALUE */
 ```

-Then, everytime a task context switch takes place the bottom of the stack is checked to see if it matches the known pattern.
+Then, every time a task context switch takes place, the bottom of the stack is checked to see if it matches the known pattern.
 The FreeRTOS logic looks like this:

 ```c
 #define taskCHECK_FOR_STACK_OVERFLOW()                                                            \